 Aged and Disability Advocacy Australia (ADA Australia) is a not-for-profit, independent, community based advocacy and education service that supports and improves the wellbeing of older people and people with disability.
 ADA Australia can provide advocacy support to the person for their guardianship or administration hearings.

 Carers Queensland is the peak body that represents the interests of carers in Queensland.
 Their Family Support and Advocacy program provides free support, information, advice and representation for adult guardianship and administration matters.

 Elder Abuse Prevention Unit

-The Elder Abuse Prevention Unit operates under UnitingCare Community and receives funding from the Department of Communities.
+The Elder Abuse Prevention Unit operates under UnitingCare Queensland and receives funding from the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships.
 It promotes the right of older people to live free from abuse and provides a telephone information, referral and support service.